Federal Law on the Rules of Procedure of the National Council

 b) to transfer the matter to the Ombudsman Board for further consideration, or

 c) to ask the President to refer the matter to a different committee, and

 2. take decisions under (2) below or § 40 (1).
 In cases mentioned under subpara 1 (a and b) above, the Committee shall report to the National Council in accordance with § 100c (3) subpara 3.

 (2) In the course of its preliminary deliberations, the Committee for Petitions and Citizens' Initiatives may

-1. decide to obtain, through the President, opinions of the Federal Government, of some of its members or of the Ombudsman's Office and, if it chooses, to set a deadline for receipt of such opinion(s), and
+1. decide to obtain, through the President, opinions of the Federal Government, of some of its members or of the Ombudsman Board and, if it chooses, to set a deadline for receipt of such opinion(s), and

 § 100c.
 (1) At the end of the deliberations, the Committee for Petitions and Citizens' Initiatives may decide to ask the President to refer the subject matter - and possibly a recommendation of the Committee as to the form and content of the ultimate decision - to another committee.

 (2) As regards its report to the National Council, the Committee for Petitions and Citizens' Initiatives may decide either to report separately on a single petition or citizens' initiative or to present a joint report on several of them.
-Private Members' motions under § 27 shall not be in order.
+Motions under § 27 shall not be in order.